kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 I've been thinking about this thing I'm calling the AI prisoner's dilemma.
 The tech industry can't make up its mind about AI: one month AI's going to save us all, the next it's going to destroy everything.
-Beneath all the hot takes, there's a weird structural problem.
+Beneath all the takes, there's a weird structural problem.

 In the classic [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma), individual rational choices lead to outcomes that are worse for everyone than if they'd just cooperated.